luffyfly/choices/tech/why-toml.md

 | Compatiable with Rust | 5 |  4 | 4 | 4 | 4 | Rust is born with `toml`. |
 | Total |  12 | 11 | 11 | 11 | 11 | |

-So we choose `toml` as our config file format and `json` for describing complicate data like 3d models.
+So we choose `toml` as our config file format.